mikeroyal/Windows-11-Guide/Glossary.md

 [D3D11On12](https://learn.microsoft.com/en-us/windows/win32/direct3d12/direct3d-11-on-12) is a mechanism by which developers can use D3D11 interfaces and objects to drive the D3D12 API.
 D3D11on12 enables components written using D3D11 (for example, D2D text and UI) to work together with components written targeting the D3D12 API.

+[DirectX Raytracing (DXR)](https://microsoft.github.io/DirectX-Specs/d3d/Raytracing.html) is an API that focuses on delivering high performance by giving the application signficant low-level control, as with earlier versions of DirectX 12.

 [DirectStorage API](https://devblogs.microsoft.com/directx/directstorage-is-coming-to-pc/) is an API in the DirectX family originally designed for the [Velocity Architecture](https://news.xbox.com/en-us/2020/07/14/a-closer-look-at-xbox-velocity-architecture/) to Windows.

 [Deployment Image Servicing and Management (DISM)](https://learn.microsoft.com/en-us/troubleshoot/windows-server/deployment/fix-windows-update-errors) is as a Windows 10/11 tool designed to help network administrators prepare, modify, restore, and repair Windows images, including those used for Windows PE, Windows Recovery Environment (Windows RE) and Windows Setup.